 The Student Representative Council represents you and is here to help you.
-If there is any matter you would like to have discussed at a Council meeting, feel free to write a submission and present it to Mr Tran SRC Leader (Math Staffroom G Block)..
+If there is any matter you would like to have discussed at a Council meeting, feel free to write a submission and present it to the SRC leader.